-Learn how to make pretty burlap roses in different shades.
-This step-by-step DIY tutorial will show you everything you need to have and do to create a lovely bouquet of jute flowers.
+Learn how to make burlap flowers in different shades.
+This step-by-step DIY tutorial will show you everything you need to have and do to create a lovely bouquet of burlap roses.

 Do you ever get obsessed with home decor?